The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Higher vagal tone is linked to an increased resilience to stress, reduced allostatic load (the amount of stress you accumulate over time), less anxiety, and healthier emotional, physical and mental well-being.

-The enteric nervous system (ENS), which governs the function of the gastrointestinal tract, communicates with the central nervous system (the brain) via the vagus nerve.
-This is known as the gut-brain axis and is like a highway with a two-way signaling channel, where the vagus nerve sends messages in both directions.
+This is known as the gut-brain axis and is like a highway with a two-way signaling channel, where the vagus nerve relays messages in both directions.

 Eighty percent of the information transmitted via the vagus nerve travels from the body to the brain, and twenty percent from the brain to the body.
-Surprising, isn't it, when you discover that your stomach has more to say for itself than your brain, so to speak.

 One of the most interesting roles of the vagus nerve is that it activates the gut microbiome.
 This activation initiates a response to modulate inflammation and effects on your brain and behaviour, based on whether or not it detects pathogenic vs non-pathogenic organisms and the overall health of your microbiome population.

 Poor vagus nerve function explains why stress impacts our gut health so much.
-When you have strong vagal tone you are much more likely to:
+When you have strong vagal tone you are more likely to:

 • produce gastric juices, stomach acid and digestive enzymes